rasputinforever/auto-complimentor/README.md

 ### Heroku
 Heroku provides the platform from which this React, Node.js application can run.
 It does not have a true "back-end" at this time, no database, simply a long array of content.

+### AWS
+AWS is an Amazon-owned tool for website deployment.
+They offer free hosting with randomized URL paths.
+Trying it out here as a demonstration.

 ### 3rd Party API - Async
 Webster's Dictionary provides a free API for definition lookups.
 Single-word queries return an array of definitions and within those definitions are the "word type" attribute which is key for decoding the content submitted by the user